 Residents of Mściwuje testified during the investigation.

 Feliks C: “It took place towards the end of July 1941.
-I noticed German soldiers with skull emblems on their hats bringing Jewish people – men, women and children – to Jan M.’s field where during the Soviet rule anti-tank ditches had been dug.
+I noticed some German soldiers with skull emblems on their hats bringing Jewish people – men, women and children – to Jan M.’s field where during the Soviet rule anti-tank ditches had been dug.
 I was about 300 metres away from there.
 I heard singular and automatic gunshots and I saw how just after an arrival of one vehicle full of Jews further ones were arriving.
 I know that they were murdering Jews because my neighbours recognised their Jewish friends when cars were passing through our village.
 Executions lasted several days.
 After some time, Germans ordered the mayor to designate people to bury the bodies.
-I was also designated.
+I was one of them.
 At the crime scene the bodies were covered with a very thin layer of soil.
-In ditches and on the ground I saw puddles of blood which had already been soaking into the soil, and human remains. […] In 1944 a German unit took out the bodies of murdered people and burned them.”
+In ditches and on the ground I saw puddles of blood which had already been soaking into the soil, and human remains. […] In 1944 a German unit took out the bodies of the murdered people and burned them.”
 (S 25/67 vol. I p.
 6-7)

-Jerzy B. watched the same column: “I would estimate the number of people in the column at about a thousand.
+Jerzy B. observed the same column: “I would estimate the number of people in the column at about a thousand.
 I recognised some of my friends: three Morus brothers (around 30 years old), two Brzostowski brothers who worked as blacksmiths, two Sztern brothers who worked as butchers, a crops merchant Kac, Perłowicz, three Niedźwiadowicz brothers who worked as tailors… I don’t remember the others.”
 (S 25/67 vol. I p.
 24)

 Currently the graves are commemorated with a monument that reads “Here lie ashes of thousands of victims of Nazis murdered in 1941-1943.
 Honour to their memory”.
 The area is cleared, its borders are marked with low white posts.
 A question remains whether all graves have been included in the commemoration.